 NICHD U01 – “Cooperative Multicenter Maternal Fetal Medicine Units Network” – Alternate PI (2009 -2016)

 CDC & National Center on Birth Defects and Developmental Disabilities U01 - “Clinical Trial of Behavioral Modification to Prevent Congenital Cytomegalovirus” (2012-2014)

 NIAID - “Identification of Herpes Simplex Virus (HSV) Shedding in the Female Genital Tract of Pregnant and Nonpregnant Women by GeneXpert PCR, Routine PCR, and Culture” Site Principal Investigator (2015-2016)

 Division of Research

 Women & Infants Hospital, 101 Dudley Street, Providence, RI 02905

 p.
 (401) 274-1122 x 48554

 f.
 (401) 276-7871

-Kristen A. Matteson, MD, MPH, Interim Director, Division of Research, Associate Professor of Obstetrics & Gynecology, Department of Obstetrics & Gynecology, Women & Infants Hospital of Rhode Island, Warren Alpert Medical School of Brown University
+Kristen A. Matteson, MD, MPH, vice chair for research, Department of Obstetrics & Gynecology; associate professor of obstetrics and gynecology; director, Division of Research, Women & Infants Hospital, The Warren Alpert Medical School of Brown University

 Women & Infants Hospital and Brown University are EEO/AA employers and actively solicit applications from minorities, women and protected persons.